-The cholesterol content of the plasma membrane is high compared to mitochondrial membranes (Korn 1969).
-Therefore, mild detergents-such as digitonin and saponin-can be applied to selectively permeabilize the plasma membrane via interaction with cholesterol; this allows free exchange of organic molecules and inorganic ions between the cvtosol and the immediate cell environment. while maintaining the integrity and localization of organelles, cytoskeleton, and the nucleus.
-Application of permeabilization agents (mild detergents or toxins) leads to washout of cytosolic marker enzymes-such as lactate dehydrogenase-and results in the complete loss of cell viability (tested by nuclear staining using plasma membraneimpermeable dyes), while mitochondrial function remains intact (tested bv cytochrome c stimulation of respiration).
+The cholesterol content of the plasma membrane is high compared to mitochondrial membranes [69].
+Therefore, mild detergents-such as digitonin and saponin-can be applied to selectively permeabilize the plasma membrane via interaction with cholesterol; this allows free exchange of organic molecules and inorganic ions between the cytosol and the immediate cell environment, while maintaining the integrity and localization of organelles, cytoskeleton, and the nucleus.
+Application of permeabilization agents (mild detergents or toxins) leads to washout of cytosolic marker enzymes-such as lactate dehydrogenase and results in the complete loss of cell viability (tested by nuclear staining using membrane-impermeable plasma dyes), while mitochondrial function remains intact (tested by cytochrome c stimulation of respiration).